Henry Morgenthau Jr.

-Morgenthau was the father of Robert M. Morgenthau, who was district attorney of Manhattan for 35 years and Henry Morgenthau III, an American author and television producer.
+Morgenthau was the father of Robert M. Morgenthau, who was district attorney of Manhattan for 35 years; Henry Morgenthau III, an American author and television producer; and noted pediatrician Dr. Joan Morganthau Hirschhorn.
 He continued as Treasury secretary through the first few months of Harry Truman's presidency, and from June 27, 1945, to July 3, 1945, following the resignation of Secretary of State Edward Stettinius Jr., was next in line to the presidency.
-Morgenthau was also the first Jew to be in the presidential line of succession.
+Morgenthau was the only Jew to be next in line to the presidency in the presidential line of succession.

 Early life and education

-Henry Morgenthau Jr. was born into a prominent Jewish family in New York City, the son of Josephine (Sykes) and Henry Morgenthau Sr., a real estate mogul and diplomat.
+Henry Morgenthau Jr. was born into a prominent Jewish family in New York City, the son of Josephine (née Sykes) and Henry Morgenthau Sr., a real estate mogul and diplomat.
 His parents were born in Germany.
 He had three sisters.
 He attended Phillips Exeter Academy, later transferring to the Dwight School.
-He then studied architecture and agriculture at Cornell University.
+And though he never earned a high school diploma, he studied architecture and agriculture at Cornell University.
+However, struggling to concentrate and read, he twice left school and also never received a college degree.
 In 1913, he met and became friends with Franklin and Eleanor Roosevelt.
 He operated a farm named Fishkill Farms near the Roosevelt estate in upstate New York, specializing, like FDR, in growing Christmas trees.
 He was concerned about distress among farmers, who comprised over a fourth of the population.
 In 1922, he took over the American Agriculturalist magazine, making it a voice for reclamation, conservation, and scientific farming.
 In 1929, Roosevelt, as Governor of New York, appointed him chair of the New York State Agricultural Advisory Committee and to the state Conservation Commission.